Dushmilan/Spotify_Downloader_Backend/README.md

 # Spotify Metadata API

-A simple API that extracts Spotify track metadata using the spotify-scraper library.
+A simple API that extracts Spotify track metadata using the spotify-scraper library, built with a clean Model-View-Controller (MVC) architecture.

 ## Prerequisites